John Brown's Provisional Constitution

 Hundreds of copies of a provisional constitution were found among John Brown's papers after his 1859 raid on Harper's Ferry, Virginia.
-It called for a new state in the Appalachian Mountains, a sort of West Virginia, populated by escaped slaves from plantations, which were at lower altitudes.
+It called for a new state in the Appalachian Mountains, a sort of West Virginia, populated by volunteer freedom fighters and escaped slaves from plantations, which were at lower altitudes.
 It was introduced into evidence at his trial as evidence of sedition.

 John Brown also wrote, at about the same time, a little-known Declaration of Liberty, inspired by the U.S. Declaration of Independence.

 Creation of the constitution

 The Provisional Constitution and Ordinances for the People of the United States was written by Brown while a guest in Frederick Douglass's house in Rochester, New York, in February, 1858.
 He later described it as "of my own contriving and getting up".
 This constitution was adopted at a convention Brown held in Chatham, Ontario, Canada, on May 8–10, 1858.

 Although this document was dismissed by contemporaries as evidence of Brown's madness, David Reynolds points out that at the time, the U.S. Constitution itself was "a highly contested text".
-It was rejected by the abolitionists Wm.
+The current constitution was rejected by the abolitionists Wm.
 Lloyd Garrison and Wendell Phillips, who called it "a covenant with death and an agreement from hell" because it indirectly sanctioned slavery, as the Dred Scott decision had just confirmed.